folk n fable

 Art therapy is an established form of psychological therapy delivered by a trained Art Therapist / Art Psychotherapist, using creative modalities to improve and inform emotional, cognitive, physical and spiritual well-being.

-Creative modalities can include drawing, painting, sculpture, drama, dance, movement, music, voice, sound, narrative and story-telling, creative writing and poetry, clay work, and sandplay therapies.
+Creative modalities can include drawing, painting, sculpture, drama, dance, movement, music, voice, sound, narrative and storytelling, creative writing and poetry, clay work, and sandplay therapies.

 Approach